 Lay members from the community also are recruited to the NICHD IRB.
 Representing non-medical, non-scientific professions, the lay membership may include representatives from patient advocacy groups, parents or grandparents, or members of the clergy, lawyers and others.
 What we especially value from our lay members is their perspective and insight on the human, social, ethical and legal aspects of our clinical research.

 Recruitment of Members

 Recruitment of IRB Members is a formal process.
 When the Clinical Director identifies a qualified individual, an invitation and introductory message is sent, typically by email.
-The message includes one or more sample agenda from recent meetings, to acquaint the prospective member with the general scope of NICHD intramural clinical research activity.
-If the individual accepts the invitation, his/her Curriculum Vitae or resume is requested, and when received, is forwarded together with a nominating memo signed by the CD, to the Office of the Scientific Director.
+If the individual accepts the invitation, his/her resume is requested, and when received, is forwarded together with a nominating memo signed by the Clinical Director to the Office of the Scientific Director.
 Following approval and signature by the Scientific Director, the packet is forwarded to the NIH Office of Human Subjects Research (OHSR).
 In the OHSR, a memo from the NIH Deputy Director for Intramural Research (DDIR) is generated in which the appointment is formally proposed.
-All appointments are for a specific term, between one and three years, in accord with the NIH Multiple Project Assurance.
+All appointments are for a specific term, between one and three years, in accordance with the NIH Multiple Project Assurance.
 The length of the term is now indicated in the memo from the Deputy Director.
 Next, the prospective member undertakes a brief computer-based training program relevant to serving on an institutional review board, following which IRB service may begin.